Thyme Sullivan says “period” and has a tampon costume.

 Period.
 Tampon.
 Menstruation.

-These aren’t whisper words anymore (we can even say these words around boys).
-Yet, Thyme Sullivan had to spell it out to an industry that shouldn’t need an explanation.
-We sat with Thyme, CEO and co-founder of TOP: The Organic Project, to discuss the challenges of being an industry leader, entrepreneur, mom, partner, wife, advocate, and salesperson while also being a woman.
-In 2021.
+These aren’t whisper words anymore (we can even say these words around boys now). yet, Thyme Sullivan had to spell it out to an industry that shouldn’t need an explanation.
+PCS sat with Thyme, CEO and Co-Founder of UNICORN (formerly TOPS The Organic Project), to discuss the challenges of being a woman in an industry for women.

 The conversation begins here: